Click a title to expand details. Peer-reviewed papers and preprints are on the Publications page.

 Done in collaboration with Mehul Goel, Anirudh Mani, and Steven Yang.

-This project earned the Graduate Student Association cash prize at HackCMU 2023.
+Award: Graduate Student Association cash prize at HackCMU 2023.

 This project addresses the optimization of airline boarding and disembarking procedures.
 Our team has developed a series of robust models to simulate and analyze these processes from a comprehensive perspective.
 By identifying key factors such as passenger walking speed, sitting and standing speed, luggage amount, and customer satisfaction, we created a model that predicts individual passenger behavior during boarding and disembarking.
 We evaluated common boarding methods, including Random, By Seat, and By Section, to determine the most time-efficient and feasible procedures.
 Our simulations incorporated various passenger demographics and aircraft models, including Narrow Body, Flying Wing, and Two-Entrance, Two-Aisle configurations.
 The results indicate that the By Seat method was the fastest for the Narrow Body aircraft, with an average boarding time of 32.6 minutes.
 The enclosed paper provides a detailed analysis of the performance of other boarding methods.

-Done in collaboration with Simon Beyzerov, Aaron Tian, and Gracie Sheng
+Done in collaboration with Simon Beyzerov, Aaron Tian, and Gracie Sheng.

 Climate change and increased water demand have caused severe drought in Lake Mead, the largest U.S. reservoir, affecting 25 million people.
 This paper presents multiple predictive models for Lake Mead's water elevation, proposing a comprehensive model that accommodates complex volumetric relationships for advanced analyses.
 We analyze volumetric factors like inflow, outflow, and loss, guiding the creation of an adaptable model.
 Using a Seasonal Auto Regressive Integrated Moving Average (SARIMA) model on data from 2005-2020, we project future elevations and compare results to a linear regression model.
 Our enhanced approach integrates climate change impacts for more accurate predictions.
 We also propose a two-phase water reuse plan and recommend conservation practices, demonstrated through a case study highlighting effectiveness and metrics.

-Done in collaboration with Simon Beyzerov, Aaron Tian, and Gracie Sheng
+Done in collaboration with Simon Beyzerov, Aaron Tian, and Gracie Sheng.

-This project earned honorable mention recognition at HiMCM 2022.
+Award: Honorable mention at HiMCM 2022.

 Mathematics is often seen by students as unintuitive and tedious, which can hinder their academic and career prospects.
 NousQuest was created to address this issue by leveraging a unique problem bank architecture and machine learning to offer interactive and personalized gamification features, making math learning engaging and enjoyable for students.